 Which Udemy Courses Offer Coding Exercises?

-You can always check to see whether a programming course includes coding exercises by looking at the course landing page.
+You can check to see whether a programming course includes coding exercises by looking at the course landing page.
 If it does offer coding exercises, you will see coding exercises posted below the course information.

 Which Programming Languages are Supported for the Coding Exercises?